I continue this series on Harry Dent from two previous articles, here and here.

 I invite you to join other subscribers who wish to become great investors, as they learn how to navigate the financial landmines that promise to be commonplace for years to come.
 The best way to achieve this difficult task is to subscribe to one of our investment newsletters.

 At AVA Investment Analytics, we publish 3 investment newsletters and provide customized research to financial institutions, financial advisers and serious retail investors.
-You can sign up without registering as a Client here.

 (1) The Intelligent Investor newsletter is our flagship publication.
 It is the most comprehensive investment newsletter we know of in the world.